sayand0122/Sentiment-Analysis/README.md

 # Sentiment-Analysis

-It's an R code-snippet that give a graphical view and a word-cloud of the sentimental words for a spPreecific books
+It's an R code-snippet that give a graphical view and a word-cloud of the sentimental words for a specific books

 ## Pre-requisites:-
 packages to be installed:-